Continuation-of-Ashford/ashford-docs/playing_the_game/session_flow.md

 ## Quest Reports
 A reward is given to players who give a sufficient report of the quest they participated in.

-This reward changes per level as follows:
+This reward changes depending on the number of reports you've written:

 | Total reports written | Reward |
 |---------------------- | ------ |